🦍 Gorilla: Large Language Model Connected with Massive APIs

 Dataset Composition

 • Base Multi-Turn (200): This category covers the foundational yet sufficiently diverse basic multi-turn interactions.
-In this category, we provide complete information to call each function (either through current turn question, execution result from previous turn, or initial state configuration)
+In this category, we provide all the necessary information--whether from the user request message, execution result from previous turn, or the output of exploratory functions--to complete the task.
+The model is expected to handle the multi-turn interaction without any ambiguity.

-• Augmented Multi-Turn (800): This category introduce additional complexity, such as ambiguous prompts or situations where the model must process multiple pieces of information across turns (similar to Multihop QA), requiring models to handle more nuanced decision-making, disambiguation, and conditional logic across multiple turns.
+• Augmented Multi-Turn (800): These categories introduce additional complexity, such as ambiguous prompts or situations where the model must process multiple pieces of information across turns (similar to Multihop QA).
+Models must demonstrate more nuanced decision-making, disambiguation, and conditional logic across multiple turns.
+The following four sub-categories are included in the Augmented Multi-Turn dataset:

 Here we visualize the data statistics of the BFCL V3 Base Multi Turn dataset (the augmented categories follow similar distributions):